 This hot honey recipe is the perfect combination of sweet and spicy.
-Drizzle it over pizza, salmon, shrimp, veggies, cornbread, Parmesan cheese, even ice cream!
-It's an easy 3-ingredient spicy honey recipe made with crushed red pepper flakes that adds exciting flavour to many dishes.
+Drizzle it over fried chicken, pizza, salmon, shrimp, veggies, cornbread, Parmesan cheese, even ice cream!
+It's an easy 3-ingredient spicy honey recipe made with crushed red pepper flakes to add exciting flavor to many dishes.
+Free printable gift tags!

 What is hot honey?

 Hot honey, also called spicy honey, is honey that has been infused with fresh or dried chili peppers.
 It's a sweet and spicy condiment with a kick!

 - Easy to make: While you can buy hot honey, it's so easy to make your own.
 Not only will you save money, but you can make it with your favorite local honey from the bees where you live!

 - Control the spice level: Making infused honey, like I've done in this recipe for Fresh Apricots with Goat Cheese and Lavender Honey, is not difficult at all.
 You can easily control the level of heat in this homemade hot honey recipe by making your own.